OpenTabletDriver/opentabletdriver.github.io/site/_wiki/FAQ/WindowsAppSpecific.md

 ### Photoshop CC

+> Photoshop versions prior to CC 2014 (CS6, CS5, etc) do not support Windows Ink.
+{:.alert-warning}

 If Photoshop CC is not detecting pressure, try the following:

 1. Go to `%appdata%\Adobe\Adobe Photoshop 2026\Adobe Photoshop 2026 Settings`